The year from hell: Survivors of Beirut blast trapped in grief as Lebanon heads towards abyss - NewsBreak

 “For me, it won’t help my pain but I am putting pressure on the investigation for the victims so they are not just numbers,” he tells The Independent , wearing a badge bearing Sahar’s face.

-He says, for now, while that seems impossible, they remain trapped in the hell of 4 August.
+He says, for now, while that seems impossible, they remain trapped on the 4 August in hell.

 “Sometimes I say Sahar is the one who is living, and we are the ones that are dead.”